Sara Lee (wrestler): Personal life and suicide

-Lee died on October 5, 2022, aged 30.
-In May 2023, it was deemed by the Bexar County, Texas coroner that she had committed suicide via a lethal overdose of alcohol and sleeping pills.
+Lee died on October 5, 2022 at the age of thirty.
+On May 5, 2023, it was deemed by the Bexar County, Texas coroner that she committed suicide by a lethal overdose of alcohol and amphetamines and doxyelamine.
+At the time of Lee's death, Piper is five years old, Brady is three years old and Case is one year old.